jamesec/jamesec.github.io/o/changing_emotion.md

 Les, did you become your own experiment at that time?

 **Leslie Greenberg**
 Well, in an informal sense, yes.
 I mean, when I allowed myself to feel and express the emotion, the significance of whatever I was feeling emotional about was revealed to me, so to speak.
-I saw that that's what was important.
+I saw that... that's what was important.

 So, you know, it's a little bit like when people have near-death experiences or very dangerous experiences, what passes before their eyes is what's really most important to them.
 Well, essentially, it was like that.
 When I really allowed myself to sob or to weep, I saw how important what I was crying about was to me.